 What a 24-Port Managed PoE Switch Can Achieve?

-24-port managed PoE switch has become a preferable option for enterprise networks, with dramatically decreased price, expanded feature sets and improved ease of use.
+24-port PoE switch has become a preferable option for enterprise networks, with dramatically decreased price, expanded feature sets and improved ease of use.
 It can optimize your network in the following ways:

 - Creates VLANs and limit access to specific devices, for example, a Gigabit managed PoE switch allows to secure the accounting staff from other departments or blocking Internet access to the production floor.